 '''

+rombank 1 code1

+ds .section 'data'

+tempreg1 db?

-tempreg1 db ? ; temporary register #1
+; temporary register #1

+tempreg2 db?

-tempreg2 db ? ; temporary register #2
+; temporary register #2

+code0 .section 'code'

 mov a,06h

-; initialise low table pointer - note that this address is referenced
+; initialise table pointer - note that this address is referenced

 mov tblp,a

-; to the last page or the page that thhp pointed
+; to the last page or the page that the pointed

-mov a,1Fh
+mov a,3fh

 ; initialise high table pointer

-mov tbhp, a
+mov tbhp,a

-tabrd tempreq1 ; transfers value in table referenced by table pointer data at program

-; memory address "1F06H" transferred to tempreg1 and TBLH

-dec tblp

-; reduce value of table pointer by one
+; it is not necessary to set thhp if executing tabrdl or ltabrdl

+tabrd tempreg1

-tabrd tempreg2 ; transfers value in table referenced by table pointer
+; transfers value in table referenced by table pointer

-; data at program memory address "1F05H" transferred to

-; tempreg2 and TBLH, in this example the data "1AH" is

-; transferred to tempreg1 and data "OFH" to register tempreg2

-ora 1F00h

-; sets initial address of program memory

-dc 00Ah, 00Bh, 00Ch, 00Dh, 00Eh, 00Fh, 01Ah, 01Bh

-:

-:

 '''

+; data at program memory address ''3F06H" transferred to tempreg1 and TBLH dec tblp ; reduce value of table pointer by one tabrd tempreg2 ; transfers value in table referenced by table pointer ; data at program memory address "3F05H" transferred to tempreg2 and TBLH ; in this example the data "1AH" is transferred to tempreg1 and data "OFH" ; to tempreg2 the value "OOH" will be transferred to the high byte ; register TBLH : : codel .section 'c ode' org 1F00h ; sets initial address of last page dc 00Ah,00Bh,0 0Ch,00Dh,00Eh,00Fh,01Ah,01Bh